 Winton is a somewhat small town located in the state of California.
 With a population of 11,174 people and two constituent neighborhoods, Winton is the 408th largest community in California.

-Winton is a blue-collar town, with 53.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Winton is a town of sales and office workers, farmers, fishers, or foresters, and transportation and shipping workers.
-There are especially a lot of people living in Winton who work in farm management occupations (16.45%), office and administrative support (9.85%), and sales jobs (8.17%).
+Winton is a blue-collar town, with 49.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Winton is a town of farmers, fishers, or foresters, service providers, and sales and office workers.
+There are especially a lot of people living in Winton who work in farm management occupations (17.79%), sales jobs (8.61%), and office and administrative support (8.18%).

 As is often the case in a small town, Winton doesn't have a public transportation system that people use for their commute.

-The per capita income in Winton in 2010 was $13,230, which is low income relative to California and the nation.
-This equates to an annual income of $52,920 for a family of four.
-However, Winton contains both very wealthy and poor people as well.
+The per capita income in Winton in 2010 was $13,093, which is low income relative to California and the nation.
+This equates to an annual income of $52,372 for a family of four.

 The most common language spoken in Winton is Spanish.
 Other important languages spoken here include English and Miao/Hmong.